UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 5. reference to any relevant rule, regulation or policy.

-5. Effect Upon Employee Benefits: An employee who is demoted or suspended without pay continues to accrue vacation and sick leave, to be covered by group insurance and to be entitled to other employee benefit programs.
+6. Effect Upon Employee Benefits: An employee who is demoted or suspended without pay continues to accrue vacation and sick leave, to be covered by group insurance and to be entitled to other employee benefit programs.
 If a demotion or suspension without pay is appealed and the appeal of the demotion or suspension is successful, the employee shall be entitled to payment for wages lost as a result of the demotion or suspension.
 If an appeal of dismissal is successful, the employee shall be reinstated to the same or similar position and shall be entitled to payment of back wages less any unemployment compensation insurance benefits received by the employee after the date of dismissal.
 Employee benefits such as vacation and sick leave shall be credited back to the date of dismissal.

 Procedure for Appeal

 Disciplinary actions resulting in dismissal, suspension without pay, or demotion may be appealed by the affected employee pursuant to the process set out below by submitting a written request for a hearing to the vice president or administrative equivalent for the employee's department.
 The request must be made within ten (10) working days following the date of the disciplinary action.
 The failure of the employee to submit the appeal in a timely manner shall constitute a withdrawal of the appeal.
-The vice president or administrative equivalent shall, at his or her discretion, either hear the appeal in person or appoint a delegate(s) to hear the appeal.
+The vice president or administrative equivalent shall, at their discretion, either hear the appeal directly or appoint a delegate(s) to hear the appeal.
 The hearing shall be conducted as soon as practical pursuant to the following procedures.

 1. Naming of Delegate: If the vice president or administrative equivalent elects to appoint a delegate(s) to hear the appeal, the name or names will be furnished to the employee as soon as practical after the selection is made.
 If more than one person is appointed, one of them shall be designated in the notice to the employee to serve as chair.